 Sign In Forgot Password

-Temple Beth Hillel-Beth El is proud to provide an FM radio frequency assistive listening system in the Rothschild Memorial Main Sanctuary, the Holocaust Memorial Chapel and the Cherry Auditorium.
+Temple Beth Hillel-Beth El is proud to provide an FM radio frequency assistive listening system in the Rothschild Memorial Main Sanctuary, the Holocaust Memorial Chapel, and the Cherry Auditorium.
 In addition, a portable FM radio frequency assistive listening system is now available for use in the Coslov Auditorium, the Library, the Community Room and other locations throughout the synagogue’s facilities.
-We are excited that people with a hearing loss will now be able to attend and participate in any service or event offered at Temple Beth Hillel-Beth El.
+We are excited that people with a hearing loss will be able to attend and participate in any service or event offered at Temple Beth Hillel-Beth El.
 If you have difficulty hearing or understanding speech in the synagogue, our systems allow you to hear sound directly in your ear, free from distance issues, poor room acoustics and background noise.
-Even if you don’t use hearing aids, you can still benefit from the assistive listening systems.
+Even if you don’t use hearing aids, you can still benefit from assistive listening systems.

 We firmly believe that offering this easy, effective way to hear and understand demonstrates our deep respect for Jewish values.
 It empowers our members and guests with a hearing loss to fully participate in the rich Jewish life of our synagogue.